 I started my professional ‘journey’ supporting people with acute mental health difficulties as a befriender/ advocate mainly in Westminster borough, subsequently focused my work on suicide support and prevention in the ‘Maytree Suicide Respite Centre’ in north London and also worked in psychotherapeutic communities around London.

 I have trained in the Person-Centred model of Counselling and Psychotherapy but I also believe in the integration of different theoretical ideas with an ultimate focus on the relationship with the Other.
 I believe that the client and the relationship are the active ingredients of change in psychotherapy and I have always strived to promote a safe non-judgmental space for them to experience that.
 From a phenomenological perspective, I would try to relate with them without any pre-conceptions and prejudice whilst offering the person-centred ‘conditions’ that would enable a more ‘fluid’ genuine experience of their feelings and thoughts in the ‘here and now’.
-I am a graduate member of BACP and accredited with UKCP.
+I am an accredited graduate member of BACP and registered with UKCP.

 I started my professional life in Waltham Forest and Redbridge boroughs, a senior youth worker and a foster carer, inspiring young people to fulfil their potential.
 I did this for six years and in 1992, I made the decision to train and work as a counsellor in education settings: colleges, universities and supervising in schools.
 I am a member of the BACP (British Association For Counselling & Psychotherapy) in the final stages of accreditation.